-Risk Officer - (Command Staff in E.O.C.)
+Risk Officer / Legal Services - (Command Staff in E.O.C.)

 - 1. Ensure that good risk management and safety practices are applied throughout the E.O.C. and that every function contributes to the management of risk. - 2.
 Protect the interests of all E.O.C. participants, agencies and organizations by ensuring due diligence in information collection, decision-making, and implementation. - 3.
-Monitor situations for risk exposures, and ascertain probabilities and potential consequences of future events. - 4.
-Ensure the implementation of worker care practices in the E.O.C. - 5.
-Ensure that appropriate security measures have been established to allow for only authorized access to the E.O.C. facility and documentation.
+Monitor situations for risk exposures, and ascertain probabilities and potential consequences of future events.

-Safety Officer "SO" - (Command Staff at site)
+Safety Officer "SO"- (Command Staff at site)